 At number five, it’s yet another vehicle from Land Rover, the Disco is also in the top ten, and by this point, if I owned one, I would be getting pretty anxious about my vehicle’s safety.
 For the sake of brevity, we’ll sum up the rest of the top ten.

 6. BMW X6

 7. Range Rover Evoque

 10. Mercedes-Benz E‑Class

-For the most part vehicle crime in the UK has declined, this does however come with the caveat that Relay attacks and the invention of keyless entry systems, have caused a spike in sophisticated relay attacks carried out with relatively inexpensive kit, utilised by organised criminals.
-These criminal gangs are often stealing vehicles to order for clients in Eastern Europe, they then attempt to smuggle them out of the country at major ports in the UK and Republic of Ireland.
+For the most part, vehicle crime in the UK has declined.
+This does, however, come with the caveat that Relay attacks and the invention of keyless entry systems have caused a spike in sophisticated relay attacks carried out with a relatively inexpensive kit utilised by organised criminals.
+These criminal gangs are often stealing vehicles to order for clients in Eastern Europe.
+They then attempt to smuggle them out of the country at major ports in the UK and The Republic of Ireland.

 ← Back to Blog